LegitLai/legitlai.github.io/README.md

 ## 📌 Why This Website?
-My friend created this site for me to ensure that when people search for **LegitLai**, they find the real profile instead of unrelated content.
-It also serves as a hub for LegitLai’s gaming and social media presence.
+This website was created by my friend OhWalP to make sure that when people search for **LegitLai**, they find my real profile instead of unrelated content.
+It also serves as a central hub for my gaming and social media presence.
+Huge thanks to him for making this happen! 🙌

 ---
 ### 💡 Future Plans